ABOUT THE EVENT

 - Agri-silvicultural systems

 - Silvi-pastoral systems

 - Climate-smart agriculture

-TRACK 9 Crop Protection: Crop protection is mainly done in order to reduce the effect of adverse pest, weed, climatic and disease conditions.
-It prevents the action of inhibitors on the plant crops which restrict the growth of fruit, vegetable and other horticultural plants.
-Good crop protection practices aid in a higher yield of crops, thus generating greater revenues.
+TRACK 9 Crop Protection: Crop protection is basically done to reduce the effect of extreme pest, weed, climatic and disease conditions.
+It prevents the action of inhibitors on the plant crops which restrict the growth of fruit, vegetable, and other horticultural plants.
+Good crop protection practices lead to higher yield of crops, thus generating greater revenues.

 - Cover crops and trap crops

 - Beetle banks

 - Integrated pest management

 - Biochemical pesticides

 TRACK 10 Entomology: Entomology is the study of insects and their behavior.
 It is a more specific and streamlined discipline of zoology.
 Professionals of this field contribute to the betterment of humankind by analyzing the role of insects as disease vectors and determining ways of shielding food, crops, and livestock against them.